 About this award

 The Roger Parsons Medal is awarded to an independent early career electrochemist working in the UK or Ireland in recognition of their contributions to any field of electrochemistry.
-These contributions should be recognized internationally, and should strengthen the standing of UK and Irish electrochemistry.
+These contributions should be recognised internationally and should strengthen the standing of UK and Irish electrochemistry.

 The award celebrates the life and work of Roger Parsons, FRS (1926–2017).
 Roger was a well-known electrochemist who made a significant impact on the electrochemical community from the early 1950s through to the mid-1990s.
 He also served as the editor of the Journal of Electroanalytical Chemistry and Interfacial Electrochemistry for nearly forty years.
 Roger was especially supportive of early career researchers, helping many to establish independent research programmes.
 It is therefore a fitting tribute to Roger’s influence that this medal is named in his honour.
 Initially, the award will be made on biennial basis, with the first award being made in 2019.

 The winner of the Roger Parsons medal will be invited to give a plenary lecture (at which they will be presented with their medal) at the annual Electrochem meeting, normally held in the UK or Ireland in September.
-The winner’s accommodation and registration fees for Electrochem are covered as part of the award.
+The winner’s registration fees for Electrochem and a contribution to their travel and accommodation are covered as part of the award.

 Nominations for the Roger Parsons Medal normally open in October/November of the year before the award is made.
-Nominations are now closed but when announced, should be made to the Electrochemistry Group committee Secretary.
+In this round, nominations will close at 17.00 GMT on 31 January 2025.
+Nominations should be made to the Electrochemistry Group committee Secretary (Professor Petra Cameron, University of Bath).

 Each nomination should consist only of the following document.
 No other documentation will be considered: